 Scarlet's Way have already travelled a long way to carve out their name.
 From Western Australia to East Nashville, and many stops along the way, they have done some miles recently.
 But given their hunger to perform, this journey has a long way to go!

 The super-smooth duo is made up of the talented Katey Gabel (Lead Vocals) and highly regarded Shayne Savic (Guitar) and they are creating new fans at every turn.
 Their trademark southern, roots-inspired brand of music brings lashings of Americana, accompanied by polished overtones synonymous with modern day Nashville.
+Both members are full-time professional musicians performing 3+ times a week around their native city of Perth, WA.

 Since releasing their first single No Fire, No Flames which reached #7 on the iTunes Country Charts in 2017, they have taken their music to the world.
 They released their second single Simple Life in 2018, accompanied by their debut music video.
 This video attracted over 30,000 views in just the first week and was quickly added to Foxtel’s Country Music Channel (CMC) demonstrating the group’s growing popularity.
 This was followed by their third single “Let the Devil In”, this seductive track went onto receive impressive radio support, staying in the AMRAP top 10 for two straight weeks.
+Their latest single, Ride on, an ode to the creative arts industry has resonated with many in the industry, debuting at #4 on Itunes and #7 on the Australian Independent Release (AIR) chart, alongside many nationally acclaimed artists.

 While the online and television attention is great, like all seasoned musicians, these guys do their best work live on stage.
 The act has been invited to play on multiple stages at Tamworth Country Music Festival and obviously made an impression.
 These performances opened doors to Nashville's Americana Fest and the Gympie Music Muster.
 Highlights of the duo’s performances include performing at the world-renowned Bluebird Café and completing a national tour performing at theatres and venues throughout New South Wales, Victoria and Western Australia.
 They also took out the Emerging Artist Showcase and performed on Main Stage in their first year at the Gympie Music Muster in 2018.
 They were then promptly invited back to be a part of a massive line-up in August 2019.
 Recently the band was awarded "Independent Group of the Year" at the 2020 WA Country Music Awards and were invited to close the Saturday night of Boyup Brook Country music festival with an electrifying set.